rocky-linux/documentation/docs/labs/systems_administration_II/lab7-the_linux_kernel.md

     [root@localhost ~]# rpm -qip kernel-*.x86_64.rpm
     ```

-6. Use `rpm` to do a test install of the downloaded Kernel*.rpm to ensure that all its dependencies will be met.
+6. Use `rpm` to do a test install of the downloaded kernel*.rpm to ensure that all its dependencies will be met.
 Type:

     ```bash
     [root@localhost ~]# rpm --test  -Uvh kernel-*.x86_64.rpm